GIS4DEV/GIS4DEV.github.io/_lessons/00_syllabus.md

 -	Design and communicate research effectively in multiple media, including digital media, reports, presentations, maps, graphs, tables, data, and code.
 -	Become competent and confident in conducting research, learning new methods, and overcoming errors, uncertainty, and technical difficulties.
 Learn to "debug" problems and teach yourself new techniques through structured experimentation.

-To be honest, I'm excited to learn and share new open source GIS technologies with you, expanding our imagination for the possibilities in open source, including future research and careers.
+To be honest, I'm excited to learn and share new open source GIS technologies with you as we expand our imagination for future research and careers in Open GIScience.

 ## Expectations